"Contakt World: Truth in Health" Podcast... | INN

-“Contakt World: Truth in Health” Podcast Unveils Fifth Episode – Featuring In-Depth Interviews with Frontline Healthcare Workers Discussing Pandemic Preparedness, Loss and COVID Fatigue Entitled “The Impossible Proposition of COVID’s Front Line”
+“Contakt World: Truth in Health” Podcast Unveils Sixth Episode – Featuring In-Depth Interviews with Emmy Award-Winning Journalist, Dr. Seema Yasmin, and Retired Olympic Distance Runner, Kemoy Campbell, Entitled “Likes, Clicks, Faves vs Saving Lives”

-Tracker Ventures Corp. announced that Contakt LLC a technology company modernizing public health and safety, released the fifth episode of the “Contakt World: Truth in Health” podcast.
-The podcast is available on iHeartRadio and other popular streaming sites for podcastsListen Now Here”We felt it was important to dive into the unseen mental and emotional toll this public health crisis is having on the people charged …
+Tracker Ventures Corp. announced that Contakt LLC a technology company modernizing public health and safety, has released the sixth episode of the “Contakt World: Truth in Health” podcast.
+The podcast is available on iHeartRadio and other popular streaming sites for podcastsListen Now Here”Many people are unaware of the physical and mental consequences a viral infection can have on the body, if it is avoided and not …

-Tracker Ventures Corp. (“Tracker” or the “Company”) (CSE:TKR)(OTC PINK:TLOOF)(FWB:B2I) announced that Contakt LLC (“Contakt World”), a technology company modernizing public health and safety, released the fifth episode of the “Contakt World: Truth in Health” podcast.
+Tracker Ventures Corp. (“Tracker” or the “Company”) (CSE:TKR)(OTC PINK:TLOOF)(FWB:B2I) announced that Contakt LLC (“Contakt World”), a technology company modernizing public health and safety, has released the sixth episode of the “Contakt World: Truth in Health” podcast.
 The podcast is available on iHeartRadio and other popular streaming sites for podcasts

-“We felt it was important to dive into the unseen mental and emotional toll this public health crisis is having on the people charged with keeping us safe – our frontline health care workers,” said Deepti Pahwa, Chief Innovation Officer of Contakt World and co-host of the podcast.
-“The first half of this episode highlights Dr. Paul Bajwa’s first-hand account of what it’s like to be an emergency doctor during the pandemic and details the impact of ‘COVID Fatigue’ is having on doctors and medical professionals around the country.”
+“Many people are unaware of the physical and mental consequences a viral infection can have on the body, if it is avoided and not properly taken care of,” said Deepti Pahwa, Chief Innovation Officer of Contakt World and co-host of the podcast.
+“The first half of this episode highlights Kemoy Campbell who watched his long-distance running career end right before his eyes due to a viral infection and his advice to athletes on how to take care of themselves during the pandemic.”

-“The second part of our episode highlights the heart-wrenching story of Meliza Rangel, a nurse who lost her father due to COVID-19 after her own battle with COVID-19,” said Catherine Delcin, co-host of the podcast.
-“Normally, we focus on the positive cases, hospitalizations and deaths related to the pandemic.
-We rarely take the time to examine the real and lingering impact that comes from this crisis.
-We’re honored to have Melissa tell her story on our podcast, and we hope by listening to it that others feel some comfort that they aren’t alone.”
+“The second part of our episode highlights the constant information and misinformation surrounding the pandemic that clouds our social media channels and plays a significant impact on people’s knowledge about public health,” said Justin Beck, Founder and CEO of Contakt World.
+“This is a major issue in today’s society that needs to be addressed, and we were honored to discuss this topic with Dr. Seema Yasmin, pinpointing how to restore trust from past and current instances of medical racism and how to be mindful of the information we choose to share on our individual platforms.”

 “Contakt World: Truth in Health” Podcast